 About talking therapy

 Talking therapy sessions are a private and confidential space to talk about your thoughts and feelings and help navigate challenging life events.
 When you book talking therapy through Candlelighters, you’ll receive one-to-one sessions with a trained therapist.
 Each session lasts one hour.
-During the sessions, they will listen without judgement and help you or your child to express and understand your feelings and develop coping strategies to move forwards.
+During the sessions, they will listen without judgement and help you to express and understand your feelings and develop coping strategies to move forwards.
 It’s a valuable tool to help take care of your mental health and emotional wellbeing throughout and beyond a childhood cancer diagnosis.

 Adult talking therapy